Sign In Register

 Is Seward a Good Place to Live?

-Based on current data, Seward receives an overall livability score of 4.6 out of 5.0, earning a grade of A+.
-Key strengths include low unemployment, affordable housing.
-Areas to be aware of include below-average incomes.
-Seward stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Seward receives an overall livability score of 3.8 out of 5.0, earning a grade of B+.
+Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
+Areas to be aware of include below-average incomes, high obesity rates.
+Seward offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

 The median household income in Seward is $51,522, 31% below the national average of $75,149.
 The job market is very strong with unemployment at just 0.0%.
-9.1% of residents live in poverty, near the national average of 12.4%.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 19 minutes, shorter than most U.S. cities.

 Cost of Living & Housing